How To Get Enough Electrolytes On Keto

 • Determined49

-Determined49 6 months ago
+Determined49 a year ago

 How are you getting on with High 5 zero for electrolytes?
 I was thinking of foing the same as I have plenty.
 I doing meat only for 30 days so feeling out of whack!